dotnet/csharpstandard/standard/expressions.md

 >
 > However, when the declaration of `x` is moved outside the loop:
 >
-> <!-- IncompleteExample: {template:"standalone-console", name:"InstantiationOfLocalVariables4", expectedOutput:["5", "5", "5"]} -->
+> <!-- IncompleteExample: {template:"standalone-console", name:"InstantiationOfLocalVariables4", inferOutput: true} -->
 > ```csharp
 > static D[] F()
 > {